RockitBootcamp/Student-Resources/CSS/04 Basic Selector Strategy/README.md

 ### Design a page

-Use the contents at "[Design a page](design-a-page)" and edit the `design.css` file until every box has a unique color
+Use the contents at "[Design a page](design-a-page)" and edit the `design.css` file until every box has a unique color.

+> Remember, don't edit this file from within this repository or you may get Git merge conflicts when the teachers make updates.
+Instead, copy the folder to your localhost.